Training a Task-Specific Image Reconstruction Loss: Comparison of loss functions

-\paragraph{Single-image super resolution} Here, we evaluate our proposed loss function for the task of SISR, which aims at estimating a High-Resolution (HR) image from a given Low-Resolution (LR) image.
-For this application, we use two state-of-the-art SISR architectures, namely Enhanced Deep Super-Resolution (EDSR) \cite{lim2017enhanced} and SR-ResNet \cite{ledig2017photo}.
-The LR image is first generated by downsampling the original HR image by a factor of $\delta$ using bicubic filter.
-Both models are trained on the DIV2K dataset \cite{agustsson2017ntire} and the inference is run on Berkeley Segmentation Data (BSD 500) \cite{MartinFTM01}.
-We used cross-dataset validation as we found the task to be too easy to discriminate between losses when tested on the split of the same dataset.
+\paragraph{Single-image super resolution} Here, we evaluate our proposed loss for the task of SISR, which aims at estimating a High-Resolution (HR) image from a given Low-Resolution (LR) image.
+For SISR, we use two state-of-the-art architectures, namely Enhanced Deep Super-Resolution (EDSR) \cite{lim2017enhanced} and SR-ResNet \cite{ledig2017photo}.
+The LR image is generated by downsampling the original HR image by a factor of 4 using bicubic filter.
 For training, we randomly extract $96\times96$ patches from the dataset and perform data augmentation with 90$^\circ$, 180$^\circ$ and 270$^\circ$ rotations, and horizontal and vertical flips.
-The models are trained for a super-resolution factor $\delta$ of 4.
-Each model is trained for 500 epochs with an initial learning rate of 0.001 with gradual learning rate scheduling.
-The best model is selected based on the validation loss.
-The quantitative results, shown in Table~\ref{table-various-loss-comparison}, indicate that our loss produces images with higher PSNR and better (lower) NIQE score.
-The advantage of our loss is better seen when images are directly compared in Fig.~\ref{fig:edsr_qualitative}.
+Each model is trained for 500 epochs with an initial learning rate of 0.001 with gradual rate scheduling.

-\paragraph{Image denoising} Next, we evaluate the efficacy of our MDF loss on image denoising.
-We train the DnCNN architecture proposed by Zhang \textit{et al.} \cite{zhang2017beyond} on the BSD dataset \cite{MartinFTM01}.
+\paragraph{Image denoising} We train the DnCNN architecture proposed by Zhang \textit{et al.} \cite{zhang2017beyond}.
 The training set is generated by adding Gaussian noise with the standard deviation randomly selected from the uniform distribution of [0,55].
 We use SGD with a weight decay of 0.0001 with Nestrov momentum optimizer for training.
-Each model is trained for 50 epochs with an exponential learning rate scheduling from 0.1 to $1e-4$ with the momentum parameter set to 0.9.
-The best model is selected based on the validation loss, as done for SISR.
-Quantitative results in Table~\ref{table-various-loss-comparison} show that our loss produces better results in terms of PSNR and NIQE.
-The qualitative results in Fig.~\ref{fig:denoising_qualitative} show that training with our loss results in the best noise suppression, especially in the uniform areas.
-It also does not result in blurring or spurious details, which is often produced when DnCNN is trained on other losses.
+Each model is trained for 50 epochs with an exponential learning rate scheduling from 0.1 to $10^{-4}$ with the momentum parameter set to 0.9.